How to build trust as a seller in Colombia

 Selling online in Colombia isn't difficult.
-The hard part is getting people to believe in you.
+What's difficult is getting people to believe you.
 Here I explain how to build real trust as a seller — without tricks or empty words.

 IDIOMA DEL ARTÍCULO